eficode-academy/jcasc-katas/basic-system-config/README.md

 https://github.com/ewelinawilkosz/praqma-jenkins-casc/tree/hands_on/hands-on#how-to

-Show the secret file
+Show the "secret" env file

+Say that normally you would not have your env file with password inside your git repo.

+Accessing documentation

+* Manage Jenkins -> Configuration as Code -> Documentation

 ### Tasks

-Update docker-compose adding the secret docker-compose down and up update jenkins yaml to add the user reload the config login with the new user
+Update docker-compose adding the env docker-compose down and up update jenkins yaml to add the user reload the config login with the new user

+try to change the variable, and see that it does NOT work; docker-compose sets the env variable at startup.
+Nothing to do with CasC.

 ## Clean up

+docker-compose down